Get credit reporting to help protect your business

 7 min read

 Have you ever been caught out by a company with poor financial history?
 Or are you doing a deal with a new business and want to make sure they’ve got a good track record of paying suppliers?
-We spoke to Veda, a credit reporting agency, to find out more about how small businesses can better manage cashflow risk by using credit reports.
+We spoke to Equifax, a credit reporting agency, to find out more about how small businesses can better manage cashflow risk by using credit reports.

 Credit reporting gives you a realistic picture of a company’s finances